Salary and Career Info

 Students have access to ten student/faculty research laboratories and a Greenhouse and plant tissue culture facility.
 Students are also equipped with GIS Software (ArcGIS & IDRISI, access to ENVI and ERDAS), Garmin and Trimble GPS receivers, soil sampling equipment, soil analysis equipment, water sampling devices, multimeters, individual probes for water quality analysis, LiCor light meter with 2 pi and 4 pi sensors, Hach LDO oxygen meters, ponar dredges, plankton samplers, macroinvertebrate nets/samplers, and a library of field reference texts.
 The Environmental Science program also runs and maintains an on-campus bird banding facility (RITBO).

-Bausch Health Companies, Dow, Microworks POS Solutions, Pacific Northwest National Laboratory, Rochester Museum & Science Center, Rocky Mountain Youth Corps, The Seneca Nation of Indians, U.S. Army Corps of Engineers, Veterinary Specialists & Emergency Services
+Contech Engineered Solutions; Bausch Health Companies; Dow; Pacific Northwest National Laboratory; Rochester Museum & Science Center; The Seneca Nation of Indians; U.S. Army Corps of Engineers; Veterinary Specialists & Emergency Services

 |Outcome||% of Students|